-When you use the services of providers in the PPO Network, the providers must file your claims for benefits for you.
-However, if you need to file a claim, you will find information about claims forms and the claims process Section 10.
-Keep in mind that this Plan does not your dependent spouses and children.
+When you use the services of providers in the PPO Network, the providers will generally file your claims for benefits for you.
+However, if you need to file a healthcare claim form, you will find information about claims forms and the claims process in Section 9.
+Keep in mind that this Plan does not cover your dependent spouses and children.